chaincodelabs/research-site/research-intro.md

 * Mirzaei et al. [FPPW: A Fair and Privacy Preserving Watchtower For Bitcoin](https://eprint.iacr.org/2021/117) proposes a watchtower scheme for Bitcoin with fairness and balance privacy.

+## Privacy

+L2 protocols present a novel set of privacy challenges.
+A privacy-preserving L2 protocol should not reveal a user's balance, their position in the payment path, or even the existence of their channels (if they don't announce it).

+Active privacy-related research areas in the LN include:

+* **Cross-layer privacy.** Currently, LN channels are linked to their respective opening transactions.
+This allows for enriching existing on-chain address clustering data with LN information.
+With Schnorr signatures, it is possible to make LN-related transactions indistinguishable from other transactions on the base layer through signature aggregation.
+However, channel announcements must still commit to some scarce resource to avoid denial-of-service attacks.
+How can we ensure that L2 activity remains opaque from the base-layer viewpoint?
+* **Multi-hop payment de-correlation with PTLCs.** Point Time Locked Contracts (PTLCs) are a new type of multi-hop Schnorr-based channel locks.
+Currently, the LN relies on hashed time-locked contracts (HTLCs) to ensure atomicity in multi-hop payments.
+HTLCs along a path have the same hash.
+PTLC is an alternative for HTLC that avoids hop correlation.
+See: Malavolta et al. [Anonymous Multi-Hop Locks for Blockchain Scalability and Interoperability](https://eprint.iacr.org/2018/472).
+For a recent write-up, see: [Multi-Hop Locks from Scriptless Scripts](https://github.com/ElementsProject/scriptless-scripts/blob/master/md/multi-hop-locks.md).
+* **Privacy-preserving routing.** Receivers in the LN have to reveal their node identity to the sender.
+Techniques like [blinded paths](https://github.com/lightning/bolts/pull/765) aim to lift this requirement to ensure sender privacy.
+See also: [trampoline payments](https://bitcoinops.org/en/topics/trampoline-payments/).
+More generally, an adversary can make educated guesses regarding the route of a given payment by running the algorithm locally on a graph snapshot.
+Privacy leaks also occur through response timings (see: Rohrer and Tschorsch.
+[Counting Down Thunder: Timing Attacks on Privacy in Payment Channel Networks](https://arxiv.org/abs/2006.12143)).
+Privacy-preserving routing remains an open problem.
+* **Preventing balance probing.** Channel balances are not announced, but they can be easily _probed_, that is, estimated from error messages.
+Nodes perform probing to increase success rates of their own payments, as the uncertainty of channel balances is the leading cause of payment failures.
+Constant probing (sending payments that immediately fail) burdens the network.
+How do we reconcile payment reliability with privacy?
+See e.g.: Herrera-Joancomartí et al. [On the Difficulty of Hiding the Balance of Lightning Network Channels](https://eprint.iacr.org/2019/328).

+The following papers analyze privacy challenges for the LN:

+* Kappos et al. [An Empirical Analysis of Privacy in the Lightning Network](https://arxiv.org/abs/2003.12470) describes multiple privacy attacks on the LN, including identifying unannounced channels and path discovery by an honest-but-curious routing node.
+* Nisslmueller et al. [Toward Active and Passive Confidentiality Attacks On Cryptocurrency Off-Chain Networks](https://arxiv.org/abs/2003.00003) investigates two attacks on the LN: channel balance probing and timing attacks.
+* Romiti et al. [Cross-Layer Deanonymization Methods in the Lightning Protocol](https://arxiv.org/abs/2007.00764) investigates how the LN interacts with the base layer and what related heuristics may help an attacker to diminish LN users' privacy.

+See [an overview](https://lightningprivacy.com/) of privacy challenges and solutions in the LN by benthecarman et al.

 ## Economics and Network topology

-The Lightning Network is composed of independent nodes that open channels and deploy liquidity into the network to send or receiver payments, or to earn routing fees.
+LN nodes open channels and deploy liquidity into the network to send or receive payments, or to earn routing fees.
-An open question is: how to optimally deploy liquidity in the LN to maximize fee revenue or another relevant metric?
+An open question is: how to optimally deploy liquidity in the LN to maximize fee revenue and payment reliability (or other chosen metrics)?

-* **Increasing payment success rate.** Many Lightning payment fail on the first try.
-The sender has to try multiple routes, which takes time.
-Ideally, the LN should offer a smooth payment experience comparable to traditional payment services, while avoiding trusted third parties.
+* **Increasing payment success rate.** Many LN payment require trying multiple routes to succeed, which takes time.
+Moreover, re-trying a payment may not me possible in certain scenarios.
+How to make LN payments reliable without introducing central points of failure?
 * **Liquidity management.** LN payment often fail because of lack of liquidity in some channel along the path.
 Routing nodes apply _liquidity management_ techniques such as _channel rebalancing_ to increase payment success rates.
+What is the optimal liquidity management algorithm?
-* **Channel partner selection.** A new LN node has to choose a node to open a channel with.
-What is the optimal way to suggest a partner node?
-Preferential attachment may become a concern: nodes have an incentive to connect to already well-connected nodes for higher payment success rates, which creates a tendency for topological centralization.
+* **Channel partner selection.** What is the optimal way for a node to choose a channel partner?
+Preferential attachment is a concern: nodes have an incentive to connect to already well-connected nodes, which creates a tendency for topological centralization.
 How to find a trade-off between each node's individual motivations and the sustainability of the network as a whole?

 Prior work includes:

 * Pickhardt and Nowostawski.
 [Imbalance measure and proactive channel rebalancing algorithm for the Lightning Network](https://ieeexplore.ieee.org/abstract/document/9169456) describes a technique for _rebalancing_, that is, shifting liquidity between channels of one node to increase success rates.
 * Papadis and Tassiulas.
 [State-Dependent Processing in Payment Channel Networks for Throughput Optimization](https://arxiv.org/abs/2103.17207) proposes using a buffer wherein payments routed through a channel in the opposite directions balance each other out to avoid liquidity depletion.
 * Guasoni et al. [Lightning Network Economics: Channels](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3840374) quantifies the cost of LN channels and the optimal conditions for two parties to open one.
-* Beres et al. [A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network](https://arxiv.org/abs/1911.09432) simulates Lightning traffic based on a public network snapshot, estimates feasible fee revenues, and analyzes the network's economic viability as well as privacy.
+* Beres et al. [A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network](https://arxiv.org/abs/1911.09432) simulates LN traffic based on a public network snapshot, estimates feasible fee revenues, and analyzes the network's economic viability as well as privacy.
-* Lin et al. [Lightning network: a second path towards centralisation of the Bitcoin economy](https://iopscience.iop.org/article/10.1088/1367-2630/aba062/meta) analyzes the topological centralization of the Lightning Network.
+* Lin et al. [Lightning network: a second path towards centralisation of the Bitcoin economy](https://iopscience.iop.org/article/10.1088/1367-2630/aba062/meta) analyzes the topological centralization of the LN.

-See also [LN Research Community](https://github.com/lnresearch) for LN datasets and inspection tools.

 ## Routing

-Lightning payments are forwarded along routes from the sender to the receiver.
+Each payment in the LN is routed along a route from the sender to the receiver.
 The sender considers multiple factors when choosing the route, such as network topology, channel capacities, advertised fees, and outcomes of prior payment attempts.
-Note that the classical path-finding algorithm like the Dijkstra algorithm cannot be directly applied, as the distribution of liquidity in remote channels is generally unknown (hence, the sender can't assign edge weights).
+Classical path-finding algorithm like the Dijkstra algorithm cannot be directly applied here, as the sender can't assign edge weights (remote channels balances are generally unknown).

 An open research question is **developing a path selection algorithm** for the LN with the following properties:

 * Efficiency.
-Payments should have a high probability of success after a small number of attempted routes (ideally, they should succeed on the first try), while avoiding overpaying in fees.
-The key obstacles are that channel balances are, in the general case, unknown to the sender, and that some nodes along the route may be offline.
+Payments should succeed after a low number of attempted routes (ideally, on the first try), while avoiding overpaying in fees.
+The key obstacles are the uncertainty of channel balances and the fact that some nodes along the route may be offline.
 * Being trustless.
-A user should not have to delegate path-finding to trusted third parties.
+The sender should not have to delegate path-finding to a trusted third party.
+* Security.
+A routing mechanism should not facilitate attacks.
+For instance, an adversarial node should not be able to predict other nodes' routing decisions based on public data.
+Neither should it be possible to reliably influence route selection through strategically chosen announcements (for instance, attract payments by advertising very low fees).
 * Privacy.
-Route selection must not reveal the user's private information.
+Route selection must not compromise users' privacy.
 * Moderate resource usage.
 Route selection should be feasible on resource-constrained devices in terms of memory and processing power.
-* Sufficiently randomized.
-Certain attacks involve the following preparatory step: an adversary attracts a large flow of payments by advertising good routing conditions (i.e., very low fees).
-A routing algorithm should be randomized and choose one of the best few path options (not necessarily the best one) to avoid concentrating payments in a single bottleneck, which may be malicious.

-Another related question is **path-finding on a partial network snapshot**.
-As the LN is expected to grow, finding paths on the full snapshot may become unsustainable, especially on low-resource devices.
-Solutions may include partially delegating this task to (semi-)trusted nodes, or compressing the graph.
+Currently, sending nodes store the entire public LN graph.
+As the network grows, path-finding on a partial or compressed snapshot may become necessary.

-Prior work on routing in PCNs includes:
+Prior work on PCN routing includes:

-* Sivaraman et al. [High Throughput Cryptocurrency Routing in Payment Channel Networks](https://arxiv.org/abs/1809.05088) suggests improved routing for PCNs with adaptive fees incentivizing rebalancing.
+* Sivaraman et al. [High Throughput Cryptocurrency Routing in Payment Channel Networks](https://arxiv.org/abs/1809.05088) suggests improved routing for PCNs with adaptive fees that incentivize rebalancing.
-* Roos et al. [Settling Payments Fast and Private: Efficient Decentralized Routing for Path-Based Transactions](https://arxiv.org/abs/1709.05748) proposes embedding-based path discovery for PCNs.
+* Roos et al. [Settling Payments Fast and Private: Efficient Decentralized Routing for Path-Based Transactions](https://arxiv.org/abs/1709.05748) explores embedding-based path discovery for PCNs.
 * Pickhardt and Richter.
 [Optimally Reliable and Cheap Payment Flows on the Lightning Network](https://arxiv.org/abs/2107.05322) proposes an improved path-finding approach for the LN based on the success probabilities of payment attempts.
-This proposal has been implemented as [a Python package](https://github.com/renepickhardt/pickhardtpayments) and as [a plugin for LND](https://github.com/C-Otto/lnd-manageJ/blob/main/PickhardtPayments.md), a popular Lightning implementation.
+This proposal has been implemented as [a Python package](https://github.com/renepickhardt/pickhardtpayments) and as [a plugin for LND](https://github.com/C-Otto/lnd-manageJ/blob/main/PickhardtPayments.md), a popular LN implementation.

-## Privacy

-Second-layer protocols, including the LN, present a novel set of privacy challenges.
-The protocol should not reveal a user's balance, their position in the path, or even the existence of their channels, if they choose not to announce it.

-Ongoing development efforts related to privacy in the Lightning Network include:

-* **Cross-layer privacy.** It is easy to link LN channels with their on-chain footprint (in particular, the output of the channel opening transaction).
-This allows for enriching existing on-chain address clustering data with LN information.
-At the same time, it is necessary to link channel announcements to some scarce resource to avoid denial-of-service attacks.
-One approach is requiring proofs of ownership of _some_ on-chain output without revealing which one it is.
-* **Privacy-preserving route discovery.** Receivers in the LN have to reveal their node identity to the sender.
-Techniques like [blinded paths](https://github.com/lightning/bolts/pull/765) aim to lift this requirement to ensure sender privacy.
-See also: [trampoline payments](https://bitcoinops.org/en/topics/trampoline-payments/).
-More generally, an adversary can make educated guesses regarding the route of a given payment by running the algorithm locally on a graph snapshot.
-Privacy leaks also occur through response timings, see: [Counting Down Thunder: Timing Attacks on Privacy in Payment Channel Networks](https://arxiv.org/abs/2006.12143) by Rohrer and Tschorsch.
-Designing a privacy-aware routing remains an open problem.
-* **Preventing balance probing.** While channel balances are not announced, it is in most cases easy to estimate them based on payment failures.
-Nodes may perform probing to increase success rates of their own payments (as the uncertainty of channel balances is the leading cause of payment failure).
-Constant probing (i.e., sending payments that immediately fail) burdens the network.
-It remains an open problem to reconcile the need for payment reliability and privacy.
-See e.g.: Herrera-Joancomartí et al. [On the Difficulty of Hiding the Balance of Lightning Network Channels](https://eprint.iacr.org/2019/328) (the first paper to introduce channel balance probing).

-The following papers analyze privacy challenges for the LN:

-* Kappos et al. [An Empirical Analysis of Privacy in the Lightning Network](https://arxiv.org/abs/2003.12470) describes multiple privacy attacks on the LN, including identifying unannounced channels and path discovery by an honest-but-curious routing node.
-* Nisslmueller et al. [Toward Active and Passive Confidentiality Attacks On Cryptocurrency Off-Chain Networks](https://arxiv.org/abs/2003.00003) investigates two attacks on Lightning: channel balance probing and timing attacks.
-* Romiti et al. [Cross-Layer Deanonymization Methods in the Lightning Protocol](https://arxiv.org/abs/2007.00764) investigates how the LN interacts with the base layer and what related heuristics may help an attacker to diminish LN users' privacy.

-See [an overview](https://lightningprivacy.com/) of privacy challenges and solutions in Lightning by benthecarman et al.